-- Trim excess fat from 6 boneless, skinless chicken breasts.
+- Trim excess fat from 6 boneless, skinless chicken thighs.
 It is not necessary to trim all the fat from the chicken, just any large pieces.

 - Place the chicken on top of the onion slices.
 Sprinkle with garlic salt, black pepper, red pepper flakes, Italian seasoning, and dried basil.

 - Drizzle seasoned chicken with olive oil and melted butter.

 - Pour the jar of spaghetti sauce over the chicken.
 Pour in water.

 - Place the lid on the Crock-Pot, and cook the chicken on high for 3 hours or low for 6 hours.